esp-rs/esp-idf-template/cargo/docs/README.md

 -  UI approach:

-    The default build task is already set to build the project, and it can be used in VS Code and Gitpod:
+    The default build task is already set to build the project, and it can be used in VS Code and GitHub Codespaces:
     - From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl-Shift-P` or `Cmd-Shift-P`) run the `Tasks: Run Build Task` command.
     - `Terminal`-> `Run Build Task` in the menu.
     - With `Ctrl-Shift-B` or `Cmd-Shift-B`.